 Last but not least we wanted to highlight several smaller things that combine to deliver a great all-around experience.
 One that we want to see from the Galaxy S11 early next year.

 Then, it simply goes without saying that everyone wants better performance.
 We’re not talking about super-fast 10-core processors either.
 Instead, we want better performance from the software experience.
-Samsung really improved the core experience with One UI based on Android 9 Pie, and when the Galaxy S11 debuts with Android 10 Q we’re hoping One UI is further refined, faster than ever, and the best Samsung has to offer.
+Samsung really improved the core experience with One UI based on Android 9 Pie, and so far One UI 2.0 based on Android 10 looks further refined, faster than ever, and the best Samsung has to offer.
+Keep it up.

 And finally, we want to briefly mention 5G, mainly because it will be a huge talking and selling point throughout 2020.
-You can go buy a Samsung Galaxy S10 5G right now, and we’re expecting a Galaxy Note 10 5G (Pro) later this year.
-However, they’re silly expensive, and carriers charge even more for the 5G services.
-We’re hopeful that Samsung can deliver a truly affordable 5G experience with the Galaxy S11e next year.
+You can go buy a Samsung Galaxy S10 5G or Note 10 5G right now.
+However, they’re silly expensive, get hot, don’t last very long, and carriers charge even more for the 5G services.
+We’re hopeful that Samsung can deliver a truly affordable 5G experience with the Galaxy S11 next year.
+We’re hearing both the Galaxy S11 and S11+ will have 5G on ALL versions, so 5G for all.

 If Samsung can put the sensors and camera under the screen, debuts new camera technology along with superfast charging and capable 5G for everyone they’ll be very well positioned for 2020 and beyond.